mpampuch/nextflow-notes/README.md

 Elements in the queue channel are consumed.
 You cannot consume the same element for the same process twice.

+One common use case of a value channel is when you're working with a **reference genome**.
+Often times you'll want to map many reads back to the reference genome but you don't want the reference genome to get consumed on the first mapping.
+Therefore be aware of what inputs you want to reuse over and over again and which inputs you want to consume.

 For more information, see [here](https://training.nextflow.io/basic_training/channels/#channel-types).

 ## Single Value Coersion to Value Channels